tournepivoine/shinpokered-fr/README.md

 - Systems that generate above-average DVs now use a statistical bias instead of using 9,8,8,8 minimum
 - Added Vanilla Options Reset
 - Non-link battles in hard mode use the Stadium 1 formulas for critical hit probability
+- You can now get Oak's pokeballs even if you evolve your starter
+- Oak's pokeballs will be upgraded to great balls if you beat the route 22 rival in hard mode

 #Bugfixes